emilybaum/liri-node-app/README.md

 * OMDB API
 * Bands In Town API

-_Then, follow these instructions to make it work_
+_Once the above is complete, you can follow these instructions to make it work..._
 # Steps to use
 **(assuming you clone to you machine)**
 1. In the command line write: node liri.js